SOCIAL PROJECTS AND AWARENESS

 Iberdrola has been running the "Lights and Action" educational project since 2012, in collaboration with the Fundación Tomillo, which helps Madrid's young students to increase their labour insertion and employability possibilities by providing them with additional training to that received in the Basic Professional Training (FPB) courses on Electricity, Business Administration and Computer Science.

-The new edition is held at the facilities of Fundación Tomillo and at Iberdrola's San Agustín Campus to offer training specialising on basic skills, with the purpose of helping young students develop the necessary skills, so they can start a professional career in the energy and energy efficiency sector.
 In addition, students will improve their English skills, something vital when paving the future for these students to secure a job.
 With this project, the company is strengthening its commitment to Sustainable Development Goals No. 4 (Quality education), No. 8 (Decent work and economic growth) and No. 10 (Reduced inequalities).

 Ignacio Galán with the students of the "Lights and Action" project.

-Through Iberdrola's Corporate Volunteering Program, different employees of the distribution, generation and supply, HR, and occupational health and safety areas helped as volunteers in training the students on Electricity Generation and Distribution, Energy Efficiency, Communication and Relations with Customers, Labour Insertion, and Occupational Health and Safety.
+Through Iberdrola's Corporate Volunteering Program, different employees of the distribution, generation and supply, HR, and occupational health and safety areas participated as volunteers in training the students on Electricity Generation and Distribution, Energy Efficiency, Communication and Relations with Customers, Labour Insertion, and Occupational Health and Safety.

 Iberdrola also collaborates with Fundación Tomillo in another educational project.
 Los Olivos (local community in Madrid), aimed at helping children with a variety of difficulties to improve their classroom performance, develop their potential and successfully complete their studies.